 The design and content of emails aren’t the only essential things.
 You need to make sure that the mail you send to your subscriber arrives at their mailboxes just as it should be in the primary inbox or at least the secondary tab instead of the spam folder.

-According to emailtooltester, a clean list, engagement, and reputation are some of the things you should consider when building an email marketing campaign.
+A clean list, engagement, and reputation are some of the things you should consider when building an email marketing campaign.

 From this result, we can see that Sendinblue has been trailing behind Mailchimp in the past years.
 But, we can see that it has overtaken Mailchimp recently by a huge margin.

 In fact, Sendinblue has the best deliverability rates among prominent newsletters in the latest test.

 Plus, emails from Sendinblue are less likely to be considered spam.
 Based on the same source, only 11% of Sendinblue’s emails are categorized as spam by email providers like Gmail or Yahoo, while spam emails from Mailchimp reached 14.2%.

 This aspect can’t be overlooked since it won’t do business any good if your emails arrive as spam, even if they are successfully delivered.